Your Role in Creating Alzheimer's and Dementia Care Plan for Your Loved One in Fargo, ND

 Their Medical Care Team Must be Kept in the Loop!

-In as much as your loved one's medical care team is a vital part of their dementia care plan; they cannot be with them around the clock.
+In as much as your loved one's medical care team is a vital part of their care plan; they cannot be with them around the clock.
 It falls on you, your family, and your loved one's caregiver to keep a log where you can record any changes in their behavior.
 This will make it easier for them to make changes to their care plan and adapting it to their changing behavior.

 The Tertiary or Final Stage of Alzheimer's Disease!